 Nothing says you love someone like giving them something to eat.
 Spice up their life with something new to cook with.
-Or, if they can't find their away around the kitchen, get them some snacks that'll hold them over between takeout meals.
-From spicy condiments to sweet and savory snacks, these gifts won't last long after being unwrapped.
+Or, if they can't find their way around the kitchen, get them some snacks that'll hold them over between takeout meals.
+From spicy condiments to sweet and savory snacks, these food gifts won't last long after being unwrapped.

 Yes, salt is a gift, and there are huge followings for Maldon, one of the best flakey sea salts on the market.

 Keep your hot sauce in your bag, but also keep a jar of chili oil in there, too.
 Slap this on everything from plain white rice to a slice of pizza.